-View or download Concrete Test Hammer Comparison Chart to compare compressive strength and impact energy.
+View or download Concrete Test Hammer Comparison Table to compare compressive strength and impact energy.

 All models operate by pressing a plunger rod against a concrete surface until a spring-loaded mass is released, causing the plunger to impact on the concrete surface.
 On analog models, a sliding indicator shows rebound numbers.
 Advanced electronic versions use sensors and accelerometers for more repeatable R values.
 Relative strength curves are often provided with these units to estimate strength from the rebound number, but accuracy is greatly improved with the preferred method of user-produced laboratory correlations with compression test specimens of the same mix design, as described in ASTM C805 and ACI 228.1R.